learning-zone/python-basics/README.md

 ## Q. Is Python interpreted or compiled?

 As noted in Why Are There So Many Pythons?, this is, frankly, a bit of a trick question in that it is malformed.
 Python itself is nothing more than an interface definition (as is true with any language specification) of which there are multiple implementations.
-Accordingly, the question of whether “Python” is interpreted or compiled does not apply to the Python language itself; rather, it applies to each specific implementation of the Python specification.
+Accordingly, the question of whether "Python" is interpreted or compiled does not apply to the Python language itself; rather, it applies to each specific implementation of the Python specification.

 Further complicating the answer to this question is the fact that, in the case of CPython (the most common Python implementation), the answer really is "sort of both".
 Specifically, with CPython, code is first compiled and then interpreted.
 More precisely, it is not precompiled to native machine code, but rather to bytecode.
 While machine code is certainly faster, bytecode is more portable and secure.
 The bytecode is then interpreted in the case of CPython (or both interpreted and compiled to optimized machine code at runtime in the case of PyPy).